oroinc/documentation/user_guide/system_entities_opportunities.rst

 - The page of the Opportunity instance will emerge.

-- Click |BAddAtt| button in the top right corner of the page.
+- Click :kbd:`Add Attachment` button in the top right corner of the page.

 - In the emerged form: